 In order to flourish in an educational and work environment, all members of a college campus must feel safe and respected as equally valued members of the community.
 At Bellin College we support the freedom for all to express their points of view and the open exchange of ideas.
 This is true even in situations where those points of view may run counter or potentially be inflammatory to some.
 However, freedom of expression does not give permission for anyone to engage in speech or behavior that is rooted in intentional displays of hate or to act on their biases in ways that intimidate or threaten the safety of other individuals.
-A bias incident is based on actual or perceived race, color, religion, ethnicity, national origin, sexual orientation, gender, gender identity, disability or other difference."
+A bias incident is defined in the policy as "behavior that is hostile, harassing, intimidating or discriminatory and is based on actual or perceived race, color, religion, ethnicity, national origin, sexual orientation, gender, gender identity, disability or other difference."

-The actions of undergraduate and graduate/students are expected to be consistent with the standards of conduct, core values, and student foundational behaviors.
+The actions of undergraduate and graduate/ students are expected to be consistent with the standards of conduct, core values, and student foundational behaviors.
 Bias incidents affect the well-being and success of campus community members and contradict the professed values of Bellin College; thus, the college has the responsibility to be proactive in preventing and being prepared to address the full range of bias incidents.